la2050/archive/_projects/2015/feal-la-a-sanctuary-for-the-arts.md

   As FEAL.LA grows, we invite many partners and collaborators to get involve.

    At the moment, it’s just Jen Jones.
 She will receive $10,000 of the $100,000.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- For the PHASE ONE build out, the $100,000 will be cover any costs we need.
-If any additional costs come into play, that will personally be supported by our CEO, Jen Jones.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- ESTIMATED Projected Costs:

-   $36,000-40,000- rent for space
-   $10,000 - Stipend for staff
-   $5,000 - build out of digital platform (website, designer costs, brand assets)
-   $20,000 - build out of space
-   $2,000 - interior design & office supplies
-   $20,000 - equipment for studio and venue build out
-   $4,000 - Misc (business licenses, fees, permits) How do you plan to scale the success of your proposal?: >- Once we have nailed down our program, and built a comprehensive plan on what it truly is a musician needs in this city to thrive (PHASE TWO), we will begin
+How do you plan to scale the success of your proposal?: >- Once we have nailed down our program, and built a comprehensive plan on what it truly is a musician needs in this city to thrive (PHASE TWO), we will begin